extism/dotnet-pdk/README.md

 ### Testing it out

 We can't really test this from the Extism CLI as something must provide the implementation.
-So let's write out the Python side here.
+So let's write out the Go side here.
 Check out the [docs for Host SDKs](https://extism.org/docs/concepts/host-sdk) to implement a host function in a language of your choice.

 ```go
 ctx := context.Background()